JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-11-06-bert_sequence_classifier_hatexplain_en.md

 ## Description

-This model is imported from `Hugging Face-models`and it is used for classifying a text as `Hate speech`, `Offensive`, or `Normal`.
+This model has been trained for classifying a text as `Hate speech`, `Offensive`, or `Normal`.
 The model is trained using data from Gab and Twitter and Human Rationales were included as part of the training data to boost the performance.

 - Citing :
 ```bash